01org/nlpljs/README.md

 ## Running the tests

-libnlp has a very basic unit test suite.
+NLPL for JavaScript has a very basic unit test suite.
 To run it, do:

     grunt test